browserengineering/book/book/chrome.md

 ```

 First things first: we need to avoid drawing page contents to the part of the
 browser window where the browser chrome is.
+Browser chrome is at the top of the
+window, with tab contents below it.
+So we need to figure out how tall
+the browser chrome is, to know how much to shrink the available tab area.

-We don't know that height yet without computing it as part of designing
+We don't know that yet without computing it as part of designing
-the UI of the browser, chrome, but we do know it will be a number we can
+the UI of the browser chrome, but we do know it will be a number we can
 pass to each `Tab`:

 ``` {.python}